Nukesor/pueue/README.md

 Pueue is designed to be a convenient helper tool for a single user.

-It's supposed to be stand-alone, without any external integration.
+It's supposed to work stand-alone and without any external integration.
 The idea is to keep it simple and to prevent feature creep.

 Hence, these features won't be included as they're out of scope: